apigee/pivotal-cf-apigee/microgateway-addons/README.md

 ## Instructions

 1. Locate the following, which you'll need when setting up this integration:
  - Your Edge Microgateway installation directory.
-This will be the directory that contains the startmicro file.

      When you use npm with the global option (`npm install -g edgemicro`), the software is installed in `[prefix]/lib/node_modules/edgemicro`.
 You can find the value of `[prefix]` with this command: